lirangofer-spec/Node-React-App/README.md

-# Email - Node React App
+# Emaily - Node React App

 Emaily is an application which is lets you send surveys (via email) to thousands of people at one time.
 It allows you to customise the content of the email, and tracks each response to the surveys in the dashboard.
 Emaily is a pay-as-you-go service, where one credit can send out one batch of surveys.
 You can purchase 5 credits for $5.00 inside the application.
 You can run the application for free by following the trial payment steps below.